cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

     atmosphere-docker pull
     atmosphere-docker up -d
     ```
+    (if you are having trouble with the above, just type the whole thing out)

 7. Use and test
+    1. Also do apt-updates/apt-upgrades and reboot the server
+    2. Check logs are rotating okay and not getting too big
+    3. Delete any unnecessary images
+    4. If there are issues with containers connecting to postgres, restart service postgresql

-8. Once you are confident the services are ready-to-go, end the maintenance
+8. Once you are confident the services are ready-to-go, remove the maintenance message from the proxy server
+    ```shell
+    cd /etc/nginx/sites-enabled
+    ln -sf /etc/nginx/sites-available/proxy.conf proxy.conf
+    systemctl restart nginx
+    ```

+9. End the maintenance by removing maintenance messages from Atmosphere and Troposphere
     ```shell
     atmosphere-docker exec troposphere /bin/bash -c \
       "source /opt/env/troposphere/bin/activate && ./manage.py maintenance stop"